ajonathan/PowerShell/README.md

-# powershell and bash
+# PowerShell and Bash scripts
 PowerShell and Bash Scripts

-Some are for Azure Automation and some just for shell